This is a named option within the Industrial Engineering MS.

 Location: 6171 Helen C. White Hall

-The UW Writing Center provides free of charge face-to-face and online consultations that focus on a number of different writing scenarios (i.e. drafts of course papers, resumes, reports, application essays, cover letters, theses, etc).
+The UW Writing Center provides free face-to-face and online consultations that focus on a number of different writing scenarios (i.e. drafts of course papers, resumes, reports, application essays, cover letters, theses, etc.).
 Writing Center instructors will not edit or proofread papers.
-Instead, their goal is to teach students to edit and proofread on their own in order to become a better, more confident writer.
+Instead, their goal is to teach students to edit and proofread on their own in order to become better, more confident writers.

 Professors